corda/cash-issuer/README.md

 7. Run `run vaultQuery contractStateType: net.corda.finance.contracts.asset.Cash$State`
     from PartyA to inspect the amount of cash issued.
 It should be for the same amount of the payment sent to the issuer's account.

+Next things to do are to transfer the cash from A to B, then send the cash from B to the Issuer node for redemption.

 ## Starting the issuer daemon